urql-graphql/urql/.changeset/thin-rings-tell.md

 '@urql/introspection': patch
 ---

-Add missing `.mjs` extension to all imports from `graphql` to fix Webpack 5 builds, which require extension-specific import paths for ESM bundles and packages.
+Add missing `.mjs` extension to all imports from `graphql` to fix Webpack 5 builds, which require extension-specific import paths for ESM bundles and packages. **This change allows you to safely upgrade to Webpack 5.**